 Sankhavaram R. Panini, PhD

-Professor & Course Director of Biochemistry, Basic Biomedical Sciences Department
+Professor of Biochemistry, Department of Basic Biomedical Sciences

 Dr. Panini received his PhD degree from Indian Institute of Science, Bangalore, India.
 After postdoctoral training in the laboratory of Prof. Harry Rudney at University of Cincinnati, he held research positions at Eleanor Roosevelt Institute of Cancer Research, Denver, CO and at East Tennessee State University.
 He taught Biochemistry to medical, graduate, and PA students at ETSU, Johonson City, TN; Emory University, Atlanta; and at MUA, Nevis, WI.
 He is also the author of the textbook, Medical Biochemistry: An Illustrated Review, 2013, Thieme Publishers, NY.

 1968, B.Sc., Andhra University, Waltair, India

 1970, M.Sc., M.S.
 University of Baroda, Baroda, India